OmniBrew/sw5e-data/data/powers/force-leap.md

 mechanics:
   - castingTime:
       length: 1
-      unit: bonus
+      unit: bonusaction
+    attack:
+      type: ranged
+      wp: power
+      proficient: True
+    dc: false
+    damage:
+      - dieCount: 0
+        dieType: 0
+        type: unknown
     duration:
       length: 1
       unit: round
     range:
       short: Self
-    concentration: False
+    concentration: false
 ---
 Until the end of your next turn, you can use your forcecasting ability score instead of your Strength score when you jump, and always count as having made a running start before jumping.